mmottl/pomap/README.md

 order if it is implied by transitivity.
 E.g. there is no separate line for the elements (89,73) and (25,42).
 If elements cannot be reached on lines without reversing direction, then they cannot be compared.
-E.g. the pair (93,21) is uncomparable to all others whereas (44,26) cannot be compared to this latter pair and to (25,42) only.
+E.g. the pair (93,21) is incomparable to all others whereas (44,26) cannot be compared to this latter pair and to (25,42) only.

 This library internally represents relations between known elements similar